What License do You Need to Hunt Duck in Indiana?

 In addition to the general hunting license, hunters must also obtain a federal migratory bird hunting and conservation stamp, commonly known as the Federal Duck Stamp.
 This stamp is mandatory for anyone 16 years of age or older hunting migratory waterfowl, including ducks.

 1. Purchase a valid Indiana hunting license (resident or nonresident).
+Add the Indiana waterfowl stamp privilege to your license (required for hunting ducks and geese, with youth exemptions).

 These requirements ensure that all duck hunters in Indiana are properly licensed and educated on safe and ethical hunting practices.